Home › How Litigation Costs Behave > When information arrives too late to change directionWhen information arrives too late to change direction

 Structural condition

-Within a litigation process, information does not always become available at the same time as decisions are made.
+Within a litigation process, information and decision do not arise at the same time.

-Other information emerges only after certain steps have been taken.
+Some becomes available only after steps have been taken.

 It is not fully available at the outset.